algolia/jekyll-algolia/README.md

 it will only push new records and delete old ones insted of overwriting everything.

-To do so, we first need to grab the list of all records currently residing in your index, then comparing them with the one generated locally.
+To do so, we first need to grab the list of all records residing in your index, then comparing them with the one generated locally.
 We then delete the old records that no longer exists, and then add the newly created record.